List of airliner shootdown incidents: 1980: Linhas Aéreas de Angola Yakovlev Yak-40

 On 8 June 1980 Linhas Aéreas de Angola airliner (registered D2-TYC), a Yakovlev Yak-40, was shot down near Matala, Angola with the loss of all on board (4 crew and 15 passengers).
 ICAO reported that a "sudden situation took place in response to actions by a foreign aircraft and accidentally the Yak-40 was hit and crashed".
 Unconfirmed reports mention the possible involvement of a Zambian Shenyang J-6 fighter.

 1980: Iraqi Airways Ilyushin Il-76

 On 23 September 1980 an Ilyushin Il-76 operated by Iraqi Airways, and registered as YI-AIO, was shot down near Baghdad by Iraqi fighter jets.
 The aircraft was operating a cargo flight from Charles de Gaulle Airport to Baghdad International Airport.
 All four people on board were killed.

-1981: Ram attack on TAR Canadair CL-44

-On 18 July 1981 Transporte Aéreo Rioplatense's Canadair CL-44 commercial cargo aircraft involved in the clandestine weapons supplies under the Iran-Contra affair was taken down by a Soviet Airforce Su-15 by a ram attack.
-The Argentinian airliner that returned from Tehran to Larnaca, Cyprus was supposed to fly in Turkish airspace along the Soviet border but deviated and appeared over Soviet Armenia.
-After the pilot of a Su-15 interceptor failed to force the Canadair CL-44 to land in the USSR, and realizing that the intruder was escaping, the pilot hit the Canadair's tail causing both planes to crash near Erevan.
-The Soviet pilot ejected but the TAR crew died.

 1983: Korean Air Lines Flight 007

 Korean Air Lines Flight 007 was a Korean Air Lines Boeing 747 civilian airliner shot down by a Soviet Air Force Sukhoi Su-15TM interceptor on 1 September 1983, near Moneron Island just west of Sakhalin Island, after it strayed into Soviet airspace.
 269 passengers and crew, including US congressman Larry McDonald, were aboard KAL 007; there were no survivors.
 An official investigation concluded that the course deviation was likely caused by pilot error in configuring the air navigation system.